ImageMagick/Usage-Markdown/resize/index.md

 **Or why not use LAB or LUV for resize?**

 Well because like sRGB, LAB and LUV colorspace is a non-linear perceptual colorspace!
-And the mathematics was only ment to be applied to linear values.
+And the mathematics was only meant to be applied to linear values.

-For example here is the results of resizing the "[Earth's City Lights](http://eoimages.gsfc.nasa.gov/ve/1438/earth_lights_4800.tif)" image in '`Lab`' colorspace.
+For example, here is the results of resizing the "[Earth's City Lights](http://eoimages.gsfc.nasa.gov/ve/1438/earth_lights_4800.tif)" image in '`Lab`' colorspace.

 ~~~
 convert earth_lights_4800.tif -colorspace Lab     -resize 500    \